Python Programming Basics tutorial for beginners

 content = file.read()

-Python provides a way to handle errors using try, except, finally blocks.
+You can handle errors in Python using try, except, and finally blocks.

 try: